oracle-livelabs/adb/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

     ![The newly created Sandbox bucket harvest job is displayed on the Jobs tab with the status Succeeded.](./images/harvest-job-completed.png " ")

 9. The harvest job name tab is displayed.
-On the **Jobs** tab, you can track the status of your job and view the job details.
+On the **Jobs** tab, click the job name link to track the status of your job and view the job details.
 The **Logical data entities harvested** field shows **3** as the number of logical entities that were harvested using the filename pattern that you assigned to this Object Storage asset.
 This number represents the number of sub-folders under the **`moviestream_sandbox`** root bucket.
 There are **3** corresponding files under the sub-folder under the root bucket.
 You can drill-down on the **Log Messages** icon to display the job log.
 When done, you can close the **Harvest** and the **Jobs** tabs.

     ![The harvest job name tab displays the following highlighted fields: Data asset, Connection, Bucket and Data entities selected, and Logical data entities harvested.](./images/job-details.png " ")